rebelsky/csc151/handouts/faq.md

 and Racket.
 But our course is unique enough that the best resources are probably people.

+_I understand that there will be a lot of group work in the course, which is fine.
+But how do you ensure that all students get hands-on experience with the techniques?_

+> I give you individual work as well as group work and I change your partners a lot.
+Your mentors and I will also remind people to take turns at the keyboard.
+I expect that the approaches help ensure that everyone thinks about the material.

+_The Web site spent a fair amount of time discussing how to cite and use internet sources correctly. how frequently do you expect students to seek help from the Internet?_

+> Evidence suggests that students regularly seek help from the Internet.
+It's rarer in this course, but it's very common in my other courses.

+_Why do we use Scheme and not a language more conventionally used in college intro classes (from what I've heard) like C++ or Java?_

+Scheme is much simpler.
+The definition is small: There are fewer words in the definition of Scheme (well, the previous definition of Scheme) than there are procedures in the Java libraries.
+Scheme doesn't have a lot of syntactic rules.
+Once you master parentheses, you've gotten most of the syntax.
+But, most importantly, Scheme encourages you to think in ways that we think computer scientists should think.
+Plus, Scheme is one of the few languages that we can use to write code I might call beautiful.

+_I just have one question about your grading policy.
+You state that "particularly nice work will earn you a check-plus or a plus".
+Could you please specify what do you mean by "particularly nice work"?
+Must it involve exceptional creativity?_

+> It varies.
+Sometimes we'll suggest extra work or extra problems.
+Sometimes it's just that you are particularly thorough.
+Sometimes, as you suggest, it shows a creative approach - a new way to solve a problem (typically a more elegant or more efficient way to solve that problem).

+_I am wondering how the groups will work.
+How will we get into groups and will they change?_

+> I will assign you to groups, at least for the first N weeks of the semester.
+You'll get a partner (group of two) for each week of labs, and a pair of partners (group of three) for each homework assignment.

 About the Professor (i.e., About SamR)
 --------------------------------------